How To Buy Dividend Stocks in Australia For Passive Income

 Step 4: Decide on Portfolio Diversification

 Dividend-paying stocks are perceived to add stability to your portfolio and help reduce losses in adverse market conditions.
-It would be best to decide what per cent of your portfolio you want to dedicate to such stocks.
+Decide what percentage of your portfolio you want to dedicate to such stocks.

 You must consider the nature of dividend stock, such as whether it is risky or safe, and your tax obligations.